 According to the National Institute on Drug Abuse, Americans consume 81% of the world’s oxycodone products, which includes Percocet.
 Classified as a Schedule II narcotic; those who use this medication face a high risk of Percocet addiction even after short-term use.
-However, a drug addiction treatment program can help.
+However, a substance abuse treatment program can help.
 If you or a loved one is struggling with Percocet addiction, reach out to Crestview Recovery today.
 In our addiction treatment center, those working to overcome substance use issues will find the support they need.
 Contact our team at 866.262.0531 or reach out online today to learn more.

 What Is Percocet?

 Percocet is a prescription painkiller that contains a combination of oxycodone and acetaminophen.
 Doctors often recommend this medication to treat short-term pain, such as the pain people might experience following surgery.
 Even so, Percocet comes with a high risk of dependency.
 That risk increases when people use the drug in higher-than-normal doses or fail to take it as their doctor prescribes.

 Medical professionals once thought Percocet was safer than other opioids due to its high acetaminophen content.
 However, the development of cold water extraction methods has made it possible to separate oxycodone from Percocet.
 As a result, people buy and sell Percocet—often laced with even more dangerous drugs like fentanyl—on the black market often seek out Percocet to sell.